Skip to Main Content

 My name is Rev. Michael Mann, and I’m honored to be the next chair of the Conference Council on Finance and Administration (CFA).
 As a pastor and a parent, I love hearing stories that connect my church and my kids to a bigger world.
 I want them to see that we are never alone, but that we are part of something greater.

-Whether we share stories of missionaries far away or how our district superintendent is hosting a seminar for us to address our church culture, our life together is vibrant.
-As United Methodists, we have as one of our values is a shared communal life together, and one of the ways we express that is through our apportionment support.
+Whether we share stories of missionaries far away or how our district superintendent is hosting a seminar to help us to address our church culture, our life together is vibrant.
+As United Methodists, we have as one of our values a shared communal life together, and one of the ways we express that is through our apportionment support.

 I wouldn’t be here without apportionments.
 After graduate school, I was searching for a spiritual expression that valued connecting with God and how we live in the world.
 Believe it or not, how I became United Methodist is because of the Book of Discipline.
 I read the Social Principles, which had been included as the first part of that document.
 It gave voice to my concern for the world and offered a way for how I could live in it.